bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Cloudy
+- Rain
 - 95% humidity
-- 15 mph wind
+- 19 mph wind
 - 100% cloud cover
 - 54 AQI 🟨
 - 0.18 inches of rain in the past 24 hours